-My present is the result of my past and my future: my birth, my upbringing, my education, my experiences, and my aspirations.
+My present is a composite of my past and my future: my birth, my childhood and upbringing, my education and adulthood, my work and life experiences, and my aspirations for the future.

-Along the way, and also since becoming, currently, an Economic Advisor at The Presidency (Republic of Ghana), I have been shaped by learning at the feet of the people I grew up with, my school mates, the people I met and lived with, and worked with, from across the world: within Ghana, in Togo, through South Africa, Rwanda, Mauritius, Switzerland, Canada, Cuba, United States, Austria, and Sao Tome.
-And many other places.
+Along the way to becoming, currently, an Economic Advisor at The Presidency (Republic of Ghana), I schooled at University of Ghana and also Cambridge University in the United Kingdom.
+Add the over thirty years of working in the private and public sectors as a Development Economist, Investment Advisor, and Banker, I have been shaped by learning at the feet of the people I grew up with, my school mates, the people I met and lived with, and those I worked with, from across the world.

-From simple huts in remote villages to Presidential Villas in mega cities, I have been humbled by the power of human empathy, the willingness to share of the little and of the abundance that people have, and the overarching desire to do good to all manner of persons.
+From simple huts in remote villages to Presidential Villas across the world, I have been humbled by the power of human empathy, the willingness by people to share of the little and of the abundance they have, and the overarching desire to do good to all manner of persons.

 I have also lived the privileged life that my education, training, experience, and ‘social status’ has afforded me.
 I am grateful for the opportunities I have had in life, and to the people who opened doors for me.
 I have been poor many times, and rich often.
 And at times have had just enough to keep me afloat.
 I understand how it feels like in all of these worlds.